Everything You Should Know About Getting a Job Overseas

 Before choosing between resume or CV writing when applying for a job abroad, read the following information.

-CV is the short form of Curricullum Vitae which means “Course of life”.
+CV is the short form of Curriculum Vitae, which means “course of life.”.
 A resume is a shorter version of a CV that includes more information about the things recruiters want to see.
-Usually, recruiters prefer to receive resumes, because CVs tend to contain informations about the applicant that they are not interested in knowing.
-Resumes are much shorter (one or two pages long) and they are more focused on the work history and duties.
+Usually, recruiters prefer to receive resumes because CVs tend to contain information about the applicant that they are not interested in knowing.
+Resumes are much shorter (one or two pages long), and they are more focused on the work history and duties.

 Most recruiters don’t have time to read a long CV, and that’s why they pay more attention to resumes.